safe-global/safe-deployments/README.md

 For each deployment the address on the different networks and the abi files are available.
 To get an overview of the available versions check the available [json assets](./src/assets/) and [Summary Table](./SUMMARY.md).

-To regenerate the summary table to include new deployments run: `ts-node src/generateSummary.ts`.
+To regenerate the summary table to include new deployments run: `ts-node src/generateSummary.ts` or `npx src/generateSummary.ts`.

 To add additional deployments please follow the [deployment steps in the Safe contract repository](https://github.com/safe-global/safe-contracts#deployments).